 Buses

-Carrying The Crowds.
+Carrying The Crowds

 This page looks at the different types of higher capacity buses (as vehicles) which are used in various towns and cities globally - including rigid / single / double articulated, passenger trailers plus variants which have a single / 1½ / two floors (usually known as double-decker).